mattmcspirit/azurestack/archive/1803/Readme.md

-Azure Stack Development Kit Configurator 1804
+Azure Stack Development Kit Configurator 3.1
 ==============

 Version Compatibility
 -----------
 The current version of the ConfigASDK.ps1 script has been **tested with the following versions**:
-* ASDK build **20180513.1 (1804)**
+* ASDK build **20180329.1**
-* Azure Stack PowerShell Module **1.3.0**
+* Azure Stack PowerShell Module **1.2.11**
 * Azure Stack PowerShell Tools forked to <https://github.com/mattmcspirit/AzureStack-Tools>

-**IMPORTANT** - this version of the ConfigASDK.ps1 script has been tested with ASDK build 1804, and Azure Stack PowerShell 1.3.0.
-A version that supports the older ASDK builds (1803 etc) can be found in the archive folder, however this will not be maintained.
-You should upgrade to a later ASDK.
+**IMPORTANT** - this version of the ConfigASDK.ps1 script has not been tested with ASDK build 1804, or PowerShell 1.3.
+A version that supports the newer ASDK builds (post 1804) and PowerShell versions is currently in development.

 Description
 -----------